This easy Chocolate Mousse recipe is made with just a few ingredients. It’s such an elegant dessert that’s sure to please any chocolate lover!

 You’ll just need a couple of mixing bowls and a big mixing spoon, as well as your electric mixer for making the whipped cream.
 Now, let’s do this!

-Serve or chill.
+- Serve or chill.
 Once mixed, the Chocolate Mousse can be served immediately or covered and refrigerated until ready to serve.
-If you’re dividing into individual servings, divide them among 4 to 6 small glasses or bowls.
+If you’re dividing into individual serving dishes, divide them among 4 to 6 small glasses or bowls.
 When it’s time to serve, add any toppings you like.

 Tips for Success